 In the first judging example above, the brain has not been given anything to shoot for— just a general don’t mess up.
 Then, more poor instructions (don’t play Cs & don’t miss the last note) mean the only things remembered are C and last note.
 In the second evaluating example, the brain has been given exact instructions on what to do (put 3 on C# and then aim for A) with a positive result.

-Let’s talk a minute about that other judging voice, the one that says I’m so bad at this, I never get this part right, or I’ll never be good enough.
-The path to silencing those kinds of thoughts is creative practice.
+Let’s talk a minute about that other judging voice, the one that says I'm so bad at this, I never get this part right, or I'll never be good enough.
+The path to silencing those kinds of thoughts is a creative practice.
 Take things apart, change them, put them back together.
 And, give yourself specific directions along the way.

 So many times, despite how I have modeled practicing in the last lesson or how carefully I have provided written assignment guidelines, when I ask students how their practice went during the previous week or how they practiced a specific passage, I am given a job list.
 I practiced the third page ten times every day, but it's only a little better, they say.
 I worked on getting the fingering right in the LH part, but I'm bad at fingering, they say.

 I decided to make a new kind of practice log—an anti-practice log.
 I wanted it to help my students focus on the quality rather than the quantity of their practice.
 I wanted it to reward them for the good decisions they made.
 I wanted to help them silence their judging voices.
 I wanted it to work no matter the person's preferred way of learning.